 Then cut them into bite-size pieces.

-I toss them into a colander as I trim them so they’re ready to wash.
+I toss them into a colander as I trim so they’re ready to wash.
 Keep in mind that trimming the beans usually takes much longer than expected, so you might want to either start early or clean them the day before.

 Add salt and pepper and bring the pot to a boil.
 Then turn the heat to low and cover.